Skip to main content

 File created: 4/18/2025 In control: City Council

-Title: Approval of a Resolution Authorizing with Recycling Partnership, Inc. for a Smart Camera Project for Recycling Education
+Title: Approval of a Resolution Authorizing an Agreement with Recycling Partnership, Inc. for a Smart Camera Project for Recycling Education

 Title

-Approval of a Resolution Authorizing with Recycling Partnership, Inc. for a Smart Camera Project for Recycling Education
+Approval of a Resolution Authorizing an Agreement with Recycling Partnership, Inc. for a Smart Camera Project for Recycling Education

 Recommended Action